The Feature Exhibit for 2015 - "eFarm"

 The Working Dog trial will be run over the three days and takes place at the western end of Central Avenue.

-Demonstrations in haymaking and tillage are a popular at the Australian National Field Days.
+Demonstrations in haymaking and tillage are a popular attraction at the Australian National Field Days.
 A dedicated, five hectare demonstration paddock is planted out each year to provide ideal forage for mowing, raking, baling and handling demonstrations.

 EDUCATION ACTIVITES FOR SCHOOLS

 The Education Centre providing a great hands on learning experience for students is this year located in the southern end of the Trevor Elliott Pavilion (TEP).
 Experienced farmers, livestock producers and agronomists will offer instant feedback for students and answer questions.
-Participate in the schools learning program and students will have the opportunity to put their name into a draw to win an "iPad mini".

 - Grains - identifying grains, what they are used for and nutritional benefits